-This could mean spending weekends going for extra-long walks or hikes, or asking other people to cover some of your usual chores.
+This could mean spending weekends going for extra-long walks or hikes (make sure you have the right boots for this!) or asking other people to cover some of your usual chores.

 Whilst we understand that schedules can change, owning a Malamute is a big commitment and they don’t understand why they aren’t being exercised.
 Their needs should be prioritised to keep their bodies in good health and to prevent any destructive behaviours from developing.

 As a Malamute becomes older, their daily exercise limit will start to decrease, and they’ll usually prefer to go for shorter walks.

 We’ve found it best to split their walks up into two walks a day and keep them occupied in between with toys.
 Malamutes are a stubborn breed and if they don’t feel like walking on a particular day, they’ll have no problem letting you know!